NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 * You can send information over the serial port to your laptop to provide feedback to the user.
 * If you stall the motors (i.e., hold them still with the throttle on), it may cause either your IMU reset, which will make it stop reporting any data.
 * If your FCB resets when you turn on the motors, it's likely your battery is dying.
+* Your IMU stops returning sensible numbers, it's likely your battery is dying.

 ## Tasks to Perform